-- (1) Member of the Company's Audit Committee. - (2) Member of the Company's Compensation Committee. - (3) Member of the Company's Corporate Governance Committee. - (4) Member of the Company's Reserves and Environment Committee.
+- (2) Member of the Company's Compensation Committee. - (3) Member of the Company's Corporate Governance Committee. - (4) Member of the Company's Reserves and Environment Committee.

-As of March 31, 2021, the directors and executive officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 13,274,199 Common Shares, representing approximately 11.65% of the Common Shares issued and outstanding on a non-diluted basis.
+As of the date hereof, the directors and executive officers of the Company as a group beneficially own, directly or indirectly, or exercise control or direction over, an aggregate of 22.5 million Common Shares, representing approximately 13.0% of the Common Shares issued and outstanding on a non-diluted basis.